dms-vep/RABV_Pasteur_G_DMS/non-pipeline_analyses/Additional_Notebooks/README.md

 '240825_CircStrain-AGN_Neuts.ipynb' -- Produces neutralization assay data for Figure 6D for the A12_2718 rabies G pseudovirus.
 Note that we use 'AGN' as a convenient shorthand notation for the strain.

-'AGN-mutants_Neuts.ipynb' -- Produces Figure S6B and analyzes neutralization assay data for mutations in the paper.
+'AGN-mutants_Neuts_FigS6B.ipynb' -- Produces Figure S6B and analyzes neutralization assay data for mutations in the paper.
 Note that we use 'AGN' as a convenient shorthand for the A12_2718 full strain name.

 ## Notebooks